wri/Aqueduct30Docker/readme.md

 1. Launch a Jupyter Notebook server
 `jupyter notebook --no-browser --ip=0.0.0.0 --allow-root --notebook-dir= /volumes/repos/Aqueduct30Docker/`

 1. Open your browser and go to http://localhost:8888

-1. Type in the token that you see in your terminal
-You can now start working on notebooks
+The standard password for your notebooks is Aqueduct2017!, you can change this [later](http://jupyter-notebook.readthedocs.io/en/latest/public_server.html)

 1. To save you progress, please see the section below.